-PROPOSAL Consolidation of Headquarters for Central Forestry, Horticulture, and Natural Resources Division DCAS PROJECT II N/A STATUS In progress AGENCY Department of Parks and Recreation (DPR) Planning and Development AREA SERVED Citywide FACILITY TYPE Office FACILITY DOMAIN Administration of government PUBLIC FACING FACILITY No, this site would only be accessed by City staff and their supervised visitors.
-PROPOSED LOCATION 97-77 Queens Boulevard, Queens, CD 6 SIZE Square footage: 32,000 Staff: 235 Clients to be served: 0 Parking spaces: 50 SPACE USE TYPE Office: Administrative headquarters PROPOSED ACTION Consolidation Describe program services and goals: DPR's Division of Forestry, Horticulture, and Natural Resources oversees the maintenance of all forestry, horticultural, and natural resources assets for NYC Parks.
-The Division also oversees the Street Tree program.
-This new headquarters facility would consolidate its operations currently housed at two sites: 117-02 Roosevelt Avenue/Flushing Meadows Park in Queens and 1234 Fifth Avenue (Arsenal North) in Manhattan, CD 11.
-Describe why current space(s) is (are) inadequate: The existing space cannot accommodate the number of staff for our growing division.
-We do not have enough desks for all our staff members.
-In addition, it is very difficult to have our division split into two main locations, in addition to our field locations.
-Senior staff and others must split their time and supervisors are overseeing teams in multiple places.
-Having our core team consolidated into one space will greatly increase efficiency.
-Describe any alternatives considered, including reconfiguring existing space: We have already substantially reconfigured our existing space we have added desks into what used to be an aisle, converted a conference room into office space and relocated 30+ people to a field location with trailer space.
+PROPOSAL Consolidation of Headquarters for Central Forestry, Horticulture, and Natural Resources Division DCAS PROJECT ID N/A STATUS Implemented AGENCY Department of Parks and Recreation (DPR) Planning and Development AREA SERVED 97-77 Queens Boulevard, Queens, CD 6 FACILITY TYPE Office FACILITY DOMAIN Administration of government PUBLIC FACING FACILITY No, this site would only be accessed by City staff and their supervised visitors.
+PROPOSED 97-77 Queens Boulevard, LOCATION Queens, CD 6 SIZE Square footage: 32,000 Staff: 235 Clients to be served: 0 Parking spaces: 50 SPACE USE TYPE Office: Administrative headquarters PROPOSED ACTION Consolidation PUBLIC PURPOSE We have already substantially reconfigured our existing space we have added desks into what used to be an aisle, converted a conference room into office space and relocated 30+ people to a field location with trailer space.
 We have completely maximized the space available to us.
 Please briefly explain how this facility will serve the geographic area indicated in the previous question: Our division includes Central Forestry, which includes tree preservation and street tree planting, two programs that operate citywide.
 In addition, Central Horticulture, which provide training and reporting for the borough Horticulture teams operate citywide.
 Finally, our Natural Resources teams also operate citywide in all five boroughs, with some restoration and environmental projects providing benefits to the larger region such as Long Island and Westchester.
-DESIRED DATE OF OCCUPANCY n/a

-SITING CRITERIA Transit access, Truck access
+DESIRED DATE OF OCCUPANCY a field location with trailer space.
+We have completely maximized the space available to us.
+Please briefly explain how this facility will serve the geographic area indicated in the previous question: Our division includes Central Forestry, which includes tree preservation and street tree planting, two programs that operate citywide.
+In addition, Central Horticulture, which provide training and reporting for the borough Horticulture teams operate citywide.
+Finally, our Natural Resources teams also operate citywide in all five boroughs, with some restoration and environmental projects providing benefits to the larger region such as Long Island and Westchester.

-LAST APPEARED FY 2021-2022 -

-FIRST PROPOSED FY 2019-2020
+LAST APPEARED FY 2024-2025 FIRST PROPOSED FY 2019-2020

 PROPOSAL Relocation of District Garage

-DCAS PROJECT II N/A
+DCAS PROJECT ID N/A

 STATUS Ongoing

 AGENCY Department of Sanitation (DSNY)

 AREA SERVED Community district

 FACILITY TYPE Operational

 FACILITY DOMAIN Core infrastructure and transportation

 PUBLIC FACING FACILITY No, this site would only be accessed by City staff and their supervised visitors.

 PROPOSED LOCATION 31-11 20th Avenue, Queens, CD 1

 SIZE Square footage: 120,000 Staff: 139 Clients to be served: 0 Parking spaces: n/a

 SPACE USE TYPE Parking / vehicle storage Garage

 PROPOSED ACTION Relocation

 PUBLIC PURPOSE Describe program services and goals: The Queens 1 Garage will serve the residents of Queens CD 1 by providing curbside waste removal, street cleaning, recycling, and emergency winter services.
 Describe why current space(s) is (are) inadequate: The current Queens 1 garage is outdated, undersized, and in poor condition.
 It is also located in a residential district.
 Please briefly explain how this facility will serve the geographic area indicated in the previous question: This facility will serve Queens CD 1.
 Currently, the Queens 1 Garage is in a district zoned for residential use; the proposed facility will relocate Queens 1 operations to an appropriately zoned district.
 The site will allow full accommodation for equipment and personnel.

 DESIRED DATE OF OCCUPANCY n/a

 SITING CRITERIA Truck access

-LAST APPEARED FY 2021-2022
+LAST APPEARED FY 2024-2025

 FIRST PROPOSED FY 2017-2018